 The last triad starts on G, the 5th note of the C triad (CEG).
 Find G's key by going down a half step, to F#.
 Then follow the order of the sharps to F# (Fat, lol).
 The G Major triad is:

-When playing melodies over this triad (chord), sharp every F. Begin finding a scale's key when a triad appears, in order to improvise the correct notes.
+When playing melodies over G triad (chord), sharp every F. Begin finding a scale's key when a triad appears, in order to improvise the correct notes.

 To bring these triads together: